a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 This is the core of the worm.
 It runs as a background daemon and does the following:

 **Beaconing.** POST to `/beacon` at jittered 60–300 second intervals.
-The jitter avoids traffic fingerprinting — a constant heartbeat is trivially detectable by any network monitoring that counts periodic connections.
+The jitter avoids traffic fingerprinting.

 **Task execution.** Polls the C2 for pending tasks, executes them, reports results.
 Task types include `EXECUTE_CMD` (run a shell command), `COLLECT_INTEL` (dump hostname, kernel version, network interfaces, running processes, cron jobs), and `SELF_DESTRUCT` (remove persistence, delete the agent binary, kill itself).